 While I never make stock recommendations each of these, at the right price, are what I consider attractive long-term investments for my own capital.

-Total return for the six stocks combined is 17.0% (excluding dividends) since April 9th.
-The S&P 500 is up 9.0% since that date.
+Total return for the six stocks combined is 59.1% (including dividends) since April 9th, 2009.
+The S&P 500 is up 41.4% (also including dividends) since that date.
 This is a conservative calculation of returns based upon the average price of each security on the date mentioned.
 Better market prices were available in subsequent days so total returns could have been improved with some careful accumulation.

-The purpose is not to measure returns over such a short time frame.
-It's meant to be, in part, an easy to verify working example of Newton's 4th Law.
+The purpose here is not to measure and compare total returns over such a short time frame.
+This portfolio is meant to be, in part, an easy to verify working example of Newton's 4th Law.

-This portfolio certainly won't outperform in every period but in the long run it has a reasonable probability of beating the S&P 500.
-It will probably not outperform the very best portfolio managers but should do very well against many mutual funds over a period of 10 years or longer with lower risk.
+The above concentrated portfolio of six stocks won't outperform in every period.
+In the long run it has a reasonable probability of doing well compared to the S&P 500 due to lower frictional costs and the quality of the businesses.
+The growth in value comes from the intrinsic value created by the businesses themselves, not some special aptitude for trading or timing the market.
+It probably won't outperform the very best portfolio managers but should do very well against many mutual funds** over a period of 10 years or longer.

-In any case, this simple experiment is designed so it's easy for anyone to check the results.
-So if it isn't working (it'll take a few years, at least, to meaningfully start judging performance) it will be obvious.
+In any case, this simple experiment is designed so it's easy for anyone to check the results over time using this blog.
+If this six stock portfolio*** isn't performing well against the S&P 500 it will be obvious.

 Long position in DEO, AXP, PEP, PM, WFC, and LOW

-*** There are certainly quite a few other businesses that would be good alternatives to these six.
+*** I don't think these are necessarily the six best businesses in the world, but I believe they are all very good businesses that were selling at reasonable prices on April 9th.
+At any moment, there is always something better to own in theory but I don't think you can invest that way (as if stocks are baseball cards) and have consistent success.
+So there are certainly quite a few other shares in businesses that would be good alternatives to these six.
 The point is for me to get a handful of them at a fair price and then let time work.